'I couldn't have asked for a better year': Rhinos star Broadbent reflects on breakthrough season

-Jack Broadbent: Leeds Rhinos star reflects on breakthrough year as he prepares for England Knights showown with Jamaica
+Jack Broadbent: Leeds Rhinos star reflects on breakthrough year as he prepares for England Knights showdown with Jamaica

 Leeds Rhinos prospect Jack Broadbent admits he could not have hoped for a better breakthrough year.